bergesinstitute/graf-method/book-2-unit-1.md

 1. Lawyers work a lot and earn (ganar) a lot of money.
 2. Firefighters and police officers are tall and strong.
-3. My cousin is a salesperson at a store.
+3. My cousin (m) is a salesperson at a store.
 4. My sister is a student.
 5. Engineers and judges work at an office sometimes.
 6. Accountants are very busy.